CSCLuxembourg/vestatech/vestatech_partners_challenges/Conostix/He_insisted_he_played_no_role/README.md

 have a look at the PCAP, you might find something interesting.
 I will inform our external contractors as soon as we have some relevant information about the problem.
 I'm not sorry, we had it coming.
+According to CIRCL, the systems used to mount to attack are still online and accessible to anyone.
+A take down notice has been transmitted to the hosting company.
+It will take some time to remove this aberration from the Internet...
 [phone hangup]